Detroit City Council member Gabe Leland was looking down, his brow furrowed in thought.

 The stress was starting to show on the embattled councilman.
 Dark under-eye bags sagged below his cheekbones; he seemed to have lost hair.

 Leland had blown by questions pertaining to Carmack; pleading the Fifth in what looked like a game of call-and-response.
-But now, as the questioning shifted to whether he’d also taken bribes from somebody else, Leland appeared stumped.
+But now, as the questioning shifted to whether he’d also taken bribes from somebody else, Leland looked stumped.

 “Have you ever received a monetary or other bribe from Dennis Archer Jr. for your vote on any issue that came before Detroit City Council pertaining to any business that he was involved in?”
 Carmack’s lawyer, Andrew Paterson, asked.